Research.

 post-image

-We provide causal evidence that individuals are more politically active in more like-minded social environments.
-We combine administrative data from the Federal Election Commission and the U.S. Postal Service and conduct an event-study analysis of the geographic mobility of 45,000 campaign contributors.
+We provide causal evidence that individuals are more politically active in like-minded social environments.
+We combine administrative data from the Federal Election Commission and the U.S. Postal Service to conduct an event-study analysis of the geographic mobility of 45,000 campaign contributors.

 Perez-Truglia, R. (2018).
 Political Conformity: Event-Study Evidence from the United States.
 Review of Economics and Statistics, Vol. 100 (1), pp. 14–28.